josephine-amponsah/absa-based-recommender/ABSA.md

 ## ABSA model inferencing (ATEPC)

-The model used is a pre-trained BERT model for aspect sentiment extraction.
+The model used was a pre-trained BERT model for aspect sentiment extraction.
 The ATEPC model from the PyABSA library was selected based on the output structure.
 The model was the inference with the prepped data to generate aspects and sentiments per review.

 ## Aspect clustering with Word2Vec